kwant-project/kwant/doc/source/reference/kwant.solvers.rst

    kwant.solvers.sparse
    kwant.solvers.mumps

-For kwant-experts: detail of the internal structure of a solver
+For Kwant-experts: detail of the internal structure of a solver
 ---------------------------------------------------------------

 Each solver module (except the default one) contains a class ``Solver`` (e.g.